 One of the things that struck me about these two passages was one of the words they have in common, Strength.
 The interesting thing to me is that a Shield protects strength and a Portion fuels it.
 Both are related to strength, only in different ways.
 I need strength to live this life, and that strength is God, and comes from God.

 How’s strong is your spirit?
 Are you allowing God to protect you, or are you trying to do it all yourself?
 Are you seeking God to provide for you, or are you attempt to stir up your own provisions?
 Honestly ask yourself these questions and let the Holy Spirit reveal the answers to you.
 It will be worth the time and effort.

 Jesus, thank You for being my Shield and Portion.
 As one songwriter said, “All of You is more than enough for all of me.”
 Help me to live that statement out, even as I come to understand it better everyday.
 In Jesus name.
 Amen.

 Are these thoughts helping you to develop greater spiritual awareness?
-Subscribe to get updates of new tools to help you be Resonant.
+Sign-up in the form to the right above to get updates of new tools to help you be Resonant.

 Below is content available only to Subscribers.
 Want to learn more about accessing all the additional material in the Subscriber Content Library, click here.
 Or check out some samples at our Free Member Content Library.
 We have lots of tools and lots of options designed to help you be Resonant!
 Check them out today!!